Entrapment Defense for Sex Crime Charges in TX

 Entrapment is not used exclusively as a defense for sex offenses, but it is a common one.
 Contact The Law Offices of Jed Silverman today to see what your options for a strong defense are.

 For the strong defense you require, contact The Law Offices of Jed Silverman.
 We provide each of our clients with an aggressive defense.
-Houston sex crime attorney Jed Silverman has the experience and legal know-how to protect your rights.
+Houston entrapment defense attorney Jed Silverman has the experience and legal know-how to protect your rights.